PoisonedRAG: Knowledge Corruption Attacks to Retrieval-Augmented Generation of Large Language Models: Introduction

-\emph{Retrieval-Augmented Generation (RAG)}~\cite{karpukhin2020dense,lewis2020retrieval,borgeaud2022improving,thoppilan2022lamda} is a state-of-the-art technique to mitigate those limitations for LLMs, which augments LLMs with external knowledge retrieved from a knowledge database.
-There are three components in RAG: \emph{knowledge database}, \emph{retriever}, and \emph{LLM}.
-The knowledge database contains a large number of texts collected from various sources such as Wikipedia~\cite{thakur2021beir}, financial documents~\cite{loukas2023making}, news articles~\cite{soboroff2019trec}, COVID-19 publications~\cite{voorhees2021trec}, to name a few.
-For each text in the knowledge database, the retriever uses a text encoder (e.g., BERT~\cite{devlin2018bert}) to compute an embedding vector for it.
-Given a question (e.g., ``Who is the CEO of OpenAI?'') from a user, the retriever uses the text encoder to output an embedding vector for it.
-Then, the set of (e.g., $k$) texts (called \emph{retrieved texts}) in the knowledge database whose embedding vectors have the largest similarity (e.g., cosine similarity) to that of the question are retrieved.
-Finally, the $k$ retrieved texts are used as the context for the LLM to generate an answer for the given question.
-Figure~\ref{rag-demo} shows an example of RAG.

-Compared with fine-tuning~\cite{ovadia2023fine}, RAG enables LLMs to utilize external knowledge in a plug-and-play manner.
-Additionally, the knowledge database can be updated flexibly, e.g., it could be periodically updated to incorporate up-to-date knowledge.
-Because of these benefits, we have witnessed a variety of developed tools (e.g., ChatGPT Retrieval Plugin~\cite{chatgpt-retrieval}, LlamaIndex~\cite{Liu_LlamaIndex_2022}, and LangChain~\cite{lang_chain}) and real-world applications (e.g., WikiChat~\cite{semnani-etal-2023-wikichat}, BlueBot~\cite{jetblue-bluebot}, and so on~\cite{RAG-Application-Databricks}) of RAG.
-According to 2023 Retool Report~\cite{retool-survey-ai-2023}, more than 30\% of enterprise LLM use cases now utilize the RAG technique.
+\emph{Retrieval-Augmented Generation (RAG)}~\cite{karpukhin2020dense,lewis2020retrieval,borgeaud2022improving,thoppilan2022lamda} is a state-of-the-art technique to mitigate those limitations, which augments an LLM with external knowledge retrieved from a knowledge database.
+As shown in Figure~\ref{rag-demo}, there are three components in RAG: \emph{knowledge database}, \emph{retriever}, and \emph{LLM}.
+A knowledge database contains a large number of texts collected from various sources such as Wikipedia~\cite{thakur2021beir}, financial documents~\cite{loukas2023making}, news articles~\cite{soboroff2019trec}, COVID-19 publications~\cite{voorhees2021trec}, to name a few.
+A retriever is used to retrieve a set of most relevant texts from the knowledge database for a question.
+With the help of a system prompt, the retrieved texts are used as the context for the LLM to generate an answer for the given question.
+RAG enables an LLM to utilize external knowledge in a plug-and-play manner.
+Moreover, RAG can reduce hallucinations and enhance the domain-specific expertise of an LLM.
+Due to these benefits, we have witnessed a variety of developed tools (e.g., ChatGPT Retrieval Plugin~\cite{chatgpt-retrieval}, LlamaIndex~\cite{Liu_LlamaIndex_2022}, ChatRTX~\cite{chat-with-rtx}, and LangChain~\cite{lang_chain}) and real-world applications (e.g., WikiChat~\cite{semnani-etal-2023-wikichat}, Bing Search~\cite{bing-search}, Clinfo.AI~\cite{lozano2023clinfo}, Google Search with AI Overviews~\cite{google-search-ai-overview}, Perplexity AI~\cite{perplexity-ai}, and LLM agents~\cite{shinn2023reflexion,yao2022react}) of RAG.